Here's how Cherokee Tribal courts are handling the surge in cases due to the McGirt ruling

 Since then, the tribe’s justice system has operated almost as any other, but on a smaller scale.
 The tribal court rarely dealt with major crimes, though, leaving those to the jurisdiction of the federal court.

-All that changed in July 2020 with the U.S. Supreme Court's release of its McGirt vs. Oklahoma ruling.
+All that changed in July 2020 with the U.S. Supreme Court’s release of its McGirt ruling.

 The Cherokee Nation estimated in October that McGirt and its successor rulings would cost the tribe $35 million in immediate additional expenses, nearly half of which would go toward incarceration costs.